 Smoking over time will make your skin look older and contributes to wrinkles.
 When you smoke, it narrows the tiny blood vessels in the outer layers of the skin.
 The narrowing decreases the blood flow in your skin, making it look paler.
 The smoking process also depletes your skin of oxygen and nutrients that are important to skin health.

 Smoking also damages elastin and collagen – the fibers that give your skin strength and elasticity.
 In addition, the repetitive facial expressions you make while smoking could be harmful.
-Such as pursing your lips when inhaling and squinting your eyes to keep out smoke – can contribute to wrinkle formation.
+Such as pursing your lips when inhaling and squinting your eyes to keep out smoke – can contribute to wrinkling formation.

 In addition, if you smoke frequently, it increases your risk of squamous cell skin cancer.
 If you smoke, the best option to protect your skin is to quit.
 Ask your doctor for tips or treatments that might help you stop smoking.